skirtapaieo/development-101/06-x/01-tools/tools-readme.md

 ## Targets

-- Cross-plattform development
+- Cross-platform development
 - Create increasingly good habits (learn new tool if needed)

 ## Editors

 - VS code - try to optimize use of it
 - Add extensions - Harpoon, etc
-- NeoVim (and quickstart)
+- NeoVim

 ## Terminal